Most injury-prone footballers ever

 For all Sturridge's gifts, he just can't seem to shake off the injury curse that took a lot of play time from him.

-The striker has suffered lousy fortune with injury over the years, being one of the most injury-prone footballers ever, which has seen him undergo treatment 48 times, with 31 of those coming since he joined Liverpool in 2013.
+The striker has suffered lousy fortune with injury over the years, being one of the most injury-prone footballers ever, which has seen him undergo treatment 48 times.

 Best known for his ball shooting from a distance, speeding free kicks, and his skill to stride past defensemen, Bale has gained praise from his peers, who characterized him as a football player with "tremendous speed, great crossing ability, a great left foot and exceptional physical qualities".